Why Use a Mountainscape Buyer's Agent?

 The average person buys 3-5 homes in their lifetime.
 A good Buyer’s Agent will assist in 3-5 home purchases every month.
 What might seem complicated and intimidating to you is fairly common and familiar to your agent.
 Your Mountainscape Buyer’s Agent will know what to expect, and will know when to alert you if anything out of the ordinary occurs.

 It takes a lot of people to close a real estate transaction.
 Mountainscape Buyer's Agents each have a network of real-estate-related experts who have done quality work for their clients in the past.
 This network may include attorneys, mortgage professionals, appraisers, surveyors, engineers, architects, contractors, and home inspectors.
 Your Mountainscape Buyer’s Agent will be able to recommend and coordinate the services needed to make your purchase a smooth transaction.

 8. Financing Options

 Like any other real estate fee, the fee for a Mountainscape Buyer's Agent is usually built into the purchase price of a property and disbursed at closing.
-In most transactions, the Listing Agent agrees to split his fee with a Buyer’s Agent.
+In most transactions, the Listing Agent agrees to split his fee (obtained through a prior negotaited contract with Seller) with a Buyer’s Agent.
 Hence, there is generally no additional cost for a Buyer to use a buyer´s agent.
-As a matter of fact, several studies suggest that professional buyer's agents help buyers save both time and money.
+As a matter of fact, many studies suggest that professional buyer's agents help buyers save both time and money.

 If you are like most people, your home is the largest purchase you will ever make.
 The average person spends around 1/3 of their total monthly income on their home.
 This is a big decision and you don’t want to go at it alone.
 When you use a trusted Mountainscape Buyer’s Agent, you know that your best interests are accounted for, and that you can feel confident in your purchase.